Mikejo5000/vsts-docs-pr/docs/settings/about-settings.md

 ### Extensions

+From the account-level admin context **Extensions** page, you can [install and manage Marketplace extensions](../marketplace/install-vsts-extension.md).

 An extension is an installable unit that contributes new capabilities to your account.
 You can find extensions from within the [Visual Studio Marketplace](https://marketplace.visualstudio.com/vsts?utm_source=vstsproduct&utm_medium=L1BrowseMarketplace&targetId=1a7c88fb-3672-441e-9686-0f72b02ae6a4).
 The Visual Studio Marketplace is home to hundreds of extensions that can be installed to help with:

 - Planning and tracking of work items, sprints, scrums, etc.